Why do we need Snowy 2.0

 |Longevity||Snowy 2.0 will last for generations while a typical domestic battery needs to be replaced in around 10 years.|

-While this type of expansion was part of the original Scheme design, it was not constructed in the 1960s as the business case didn't add up (in the past there was very little intermittent and variable renewable energy).
-In coming years there will be an increasing need for large-scale storage options and that’s why Snowy Hydro has invested in the Snowy 2.0 feasibility study.
+While this type of expansion was part of the original Scheme design, it was not constructed in the 1960s as the business case didn't add up (in the past there was as lot of coal and very little intermittent and variable renewable energy).
+In coming years, there will be an increasing need for large-scale storage options and that’s why Snowy Hydro invested in the Snowy 2.0 feasibility study.